 Extractions are reserved for the most severely loose teeth, which then require tooth replacement with appliances such as dental implants, which can cost over a thousand dollars.
 Response to therapy is normally evident within the first year after treatment.
 (2) Teeth with mobility typically do not respond to treatment as well as teeth infected with periodontal disease that exhibit no mobility.

 Effectively treating loose teeth alongside your dentist will also involve home remedies for loose teeth.
 These methods are the same as those used for Gum Disease and are the most important, while also being the most affordable remedies available.

 Why are my teeth loose?
 Teeth become loose due to the destruction of attached bone and gum around the tooth.
 This happens because of gum infections like gum disease or periodontitis.
-Bacteria from the conditions cause the body to pull away from the diseased area, resulting in less stability around the tooth.
+Germs from the conditions cause the body to pull away from the diseased area, resulting in less stability around the tooth.

 Can loose teeth be saved?
 Depending on the severity of the loose tooth, it may or may not be able to be saved.
 Severely loose teeth usually result in loss of the tooth and possible harm to the adjacent teeth.
 Moderately loose teeth can be treated through home prevention methods and conventional therapy.

 I have a loose gum around my tooth how do I fix it?
 Removing disease germs from around a tooth with gum disease can allow the gum tissue to tighten and even re-attach to the tooth, causing it to become slightly tighter once again.

 At what point will my loose teeth be lost?
 If your tooth sways easily side to side or moves up and down in a vertical direction, it is most likely beyond the point of repair.
 Treatment should be completed to remove the diseased tooth and remove any existing germs in the mouth to prevent the loss of additional teeth.